manishmadugula/Notes/Code/leetcode.md

 - c++ strings are mutable.

 - vector's iterator are bidirectional
-- list's iterator can't move in ++ or --.
+- list's iterator can't move in it+2 or it-2, can only do it++,it--.
+You can use advance(it,4).
-- umap's iterator can't move in ++ or --.
+- umap's iterator can't can't move in it+2 or it-2, can only do it++,it--.
+You can use advance(it,4).
 - pair is very useful when you want a container for 2 data types without writing an additional class for it.
   - First element is stored as "first"
   - second as "second"